cuttle-cards/cuttle/README.md

 npm run start:dev
 ```

+This will also automatically open up [Vue Devtools].
 Alternatively, you can run them independantly with separate commands.

 ##### Boot the Server (sails backend)
 ```